Riesz-based orientation of localizable Gaussian fields: Riesz-based orientation of self-similar Gaussian fields with stationary increments

-Observe first that all the definitions of the previous section cannot be extended directly to the case of random fields since their sample paths do not belong to any $L^p$ space, but are only tempered distributions.
-The aim of the two next sections is to adapt this framework to Gaussian random fields.
 In this section, we first begin with the simple case of self-similar Gaussian fields.
 We give in Section~\ref{s:self-similar:def} some background on such fields.
-Then in Section~\ref{s:wav:based:orientation:ssi}, we define our notion of orientation, extending the wavelet based framework recalled in Section~\ref{s:IMRA}.
+Then in Section~\ref{s:wav:based:orientation:ssi}, we define our notion of orientation, based on a Riesz analysis of these fields with an appropriated analysis function.
 Finally in Section~\ref{s:examples}, we give several examples of oriented self-similar Gaussian fields with stationary increments.
-From now on, we restrict ourself to bidimensional centered real valued Gaussian fields, since our goal is to analyse anisotropic images.
-We shall also assume that the Gaussian field $X$ under consideration is stochastically continuous, that is the covariance
+From now on, we restrict ourselves to bidimensionnal centered real valued Gaussian fields, since our goal is to analyse anisotropic images.
+We shall also assume that the Gaussian field $X$ under consideration is stochastically continuous; that is, the covariance

 is a continuous function on $(\mathbb{R}^2)^2$.